 Lawyers for parking garages and car accident victims frequently bring claims against the following parties:

-Negligent pedestrians: Accidents in a parking lot can be caused by more than just drivers.
+Negligent pedestrians: Collision in parking lot can be caused by more than just drivers.
 It is becoming more dangerous for pedestrians to text or talk on their phones while walking because they risk walking directly into the path of a moving automobile.

 Owners of parking lots: Property owners are expected to manage their parking lots and garages for their clients’ and users’ security.
 Property owners must offer a well-planned, conspicuously designated, and adequately lit parking area.
 The parking lot owner may be held accountable for accidents if these primary conditions aren’t satisfied.

 Maintenance companies: If your parking lot is poorly maintained and an accident occurs, you could sue the company for legal action.